derogab/unixmib.org/README.md

 The skin must be responsive.

-*Don't* use blue color for text unless it's a link.
+Don't use blue color for text unless it's a link.

-The template follows the HTML/CSS Style Guide made by Google: https://google.github.io/styleguide/htmlcssguide.html (only rules related to accessibility for now):
-* HTML5/JS standards must be followed (you should use https://validator.w3.org and https://jigsaw.w3.org/css-validator/);
+HTML5/JS standards must be followed (you should use https://validator.w3.org and https://jigsaw.w3.org/css-validator/).

-* Use Multimedia Fallback;
+Use Multimedia Fallback (e.g. use alt="" in img tags).

 ## Technologies & Tools